There may be a school of thought that considers lawn bowls is just for seniors, but this is definitely not the case in Torquay.

 In a short space of time Ella has already been invited to enter some County competitions, one of which was the Under 25 Singles where she came up against Sophie Tolchard in the second round where she scored a creditable 6 shots against Sophie’s 21.

-Who would have thought all this was possible in just a year!
 And who knows how far Ella can progress – this could definitely be a name for us to watch out for in the future.
 Hopefully other areas will follow Torquay’s example by encouraging young bowlers into the sport.
 If you hear of any stories like Ella’s get in touch.

 For more information about bowls tours in Torquay and about bowls holidays at TLH Leisure Resort, get in touch with Trudie on 01803 400108.
 Who knows, you may end up playing against Ella.